 1. Enter the Number of Trials (n)

-This is the total number of times you carry out the experiment.
+This is the total number of times the experiment is performed.

 2. Enter the Number of Successes (k)

-This is the number of successful outcomes you’re interested in.
+This is the exact number of successful outcomes you want to calculate.

 3. Enter the Probability of Success (p)

-This is the chance of success on a single trial (between 0 and 1).
+This is the probability of success in a single trial and must be between 0 and 1.

 4. Click the “Compute” Button